robcd/scala-either-extras/README.md

     object MyEitherExtras extends EitherExtras {
       type L = SomethingOtherThanString
       // N.B.
-If you forget to add this, you won't (nowadays) hear
+If you forget to supply an abstract type, you won't
-      // about it from the compiler until something tries to use it,
+      // (nowadays) hear about it from the compiler until something
-      // which can be problematic if that something is compiled separately :-( }
+      // tries to use it, which can be problematic if that something
+      // is compiled separately :-(
+    }

 Otherwise, you can mix it into your self type, or extend it straight